plops/cl-py-generator/example/110_gentoo/README.md

 - python: pandas, numpy, opencv, lmfit, tqdm
 - charge battery at most to 80% (requires tlp)

+- rust is slowing the whole compilation down. so perhaps install firefox-bin and rust-bin

 ### can support (nice to have)
 - nvme harddiskø
 - wifi rtw_8852be (requires kernel > 6.3.12)